Zero by 30: Our catalytic response

 Until now, rabies elimination efforts have been fragmented across sectors and regions.
 In 2015, the world called for action by setting a global goal of zero human dog-mediated rabies deaths by 2030, worldwide.

-WHO, OIE, FAO and GARC are united to deliver a comprehensive, Strategic Plan to reach “Zero by 30”.
+WHO, WOAH (formerly, OIE), FAO and GARC are united to deliver a comprehensive, Strategic Plan to reach “Zero by 30”.
 We developed the Plan in consultation with relevant global, regional and country stakeholders.

 It provides a coordinated foundation for rabies prevention, integrated with human and veterinary health system strengthening to reach the world’s most underserved populations.
 This aligns with Sustainable Development Goals.